-Positive numbers have a highest bit of zero, negative numbers are represented by lists of bits whose highest digit is 1.
-A negative number is represented by a sequence of bits found by taking its absolute value, representing it as a binary number, then inverting each bit-this is called the one's complement of the absolute value-and finally, adding 1 to the resulting binary number, giving the two's complement of the original absolute value.
+Positive numbers have a most significant-highest-bit of zero, negative numbers are represented by lists of bits whose highest digit is 1.
+The negation of a positive integer is represented by a sequence of bits found by taking its original representation as a binary number, then inverting each bit-this is called the one's complement of the absolute value-and finally, adding 1 to the resulting binary number, (this is called the two's complement of the original representation).